wiheto/netplotbrain/README.md

 - Inferior 'I'
 - Specific rotation (tuple): (xy-rotate, xz-rotate) in degrees.
 The R view is (0, 0)

+Sequences of views are possible.

 ## Rotated view sequences

 You can also generate a sequence of rotated images.

-If the view is two letters, LR, then a sequence will be generated from the L-view to R-view.
+If the view is two letters, (e.g. `'LR'`), then a sequence will be generated from the L-view to R-view.
-The parameter frames will dictate how many images are generated.
+The parameter `frames` will controle how many images are generated.
 Images will then be displayed along a single row.

+If you specify a list (e.g. `['LR', 'AP']`) then two different rows will be generated.
+The first, from left to right.
+The second from anterior to posterior.

 ## Minimal examples